-Business Professors with little to no experience tend to make between $35370 and $49770 while the more experienced ones make over $116740 per year.
+Business Professors with little to no experience tend to make between $37890 and $55220 while the more experienced ones can earn over $130800 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Business Professor is to move to a higher paying state like MA.
-Right now, the highest paying states for Business Professors are MA, NH, DC, IL and ND.
+One of the easiest ways to increase your salary as a Postsecondary Business Teacher is to move to a higher paying state like CA. Right now, the highest paying states for Business Professors are CA, RI, MA, NH and MD.

-3 other factors that can increase your salary as A Business Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Business Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Business Professors what degree they had when they got the job and most of them said they had a PhD followed by Master’s degree.
+We asked other Business Professors what degree they had when they got the job and most of them said they had a PhD followed by a Master’s Degree.